SplinterHead/boinc-client/README.md

 # pyBoinc

-Python API for interacting with a BOINC client via RPC
+Python library for interacting with a BOINC client via RPC, with consistent response types

 ## Usage